-- BG298.
-The pedestrian scale should be taken into account in the detailed design of 6 to 9 storey midrise buildings fronting Main Street North. - BG299.
-Facade elements located within the building base should have a human scale that promotes an active pedestrian edge compatible with ground related retail or residential uses. - BG300.
-The scale of elevation elements above the base including cornices, eaves and fenestration, will be scaled to be compatible with the existing, predominately residential built form fabric.
+- The pedestrian scale should be taken into ac-BG298. count in the detailed design of 6 to 9 storey midrise buildings fronting Main Street North. - BG299.
+Facade elements located within the building base should have a human scale that promotes an active pedestrian edge compatible with ground related retail or residential uses. - The scale of elevation elements above the base BG300. including cornices, eaves and fenestration, will be scaled to be compatible with the existing, predominately residential built form fabric.